DryIcedTea/Buttplug-Valley/README.md

 ### What toys does this work with?
 Check Out [https://iostindex.com/](https://iostindex.com/).
 ### Can I use this in multiplayer?
-This has not been tested, but I don't see why not.
+Yes!
 Your fellow players might be able to trigger certain events though.
 ### Does it support multiple toys at once?
 Yes!
 ### Will you add or change X feature?